luapower/luapower-all/libexif.md

 A ffi binding of [libexif][libexif site], the library for reading and writing EXIF information from/to image files.

+## Status

+Currently there's the binary, sanitized header and the module stub that returns the `clib` object so the library is usable at ffi level with the aid of [libexif docs].
+A Lua-ized API is made only for reading EXIF tags, but the library is otherwise usable without it.

 ## API

 ------------------------------------ -----------------------------------------